geek-cookbook/geek-cookbook/docs/recipes/nextcloud.md

 ## Serving

-### Launch NextCloud stack
+### Launch NextCloud Docker stack and setup

 Launch the NextCloud stack by running ```docker stack deploy nextcloud -c <path -to-docker-compose.yml>```

-Log into your new instance at https://**YOUR-FQDN**, with user "admin" and the password you specified in nextcloud.env.
+Log into your new instance at https://**YOUR-FQDN**, and setup your admin username and password.

 [^1]: Since many of my other recipes use PostgreSQL, I'd have preferred to use Postgres over MariaDB, but MariaDB seems to be the [preferred database type](https://github.com/nextcloud/server/issues/5912).
 [^2]: If you want better performance when using Photos in Nextcloud, have a look at [this detailed write-up](https://rayagainstthemachine.net/linux%20administration/nextcloud-photos/)!